IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/frontend-plugins.md

 Panels in several frontend plugins may have a very similar layout.
 For example, most notifications have an icon, text and buttons arranged in the same way.
-These panel-specific layouts are offered by TomTom IndiGO in the shape of _templates_, that request a view model and put the information that it contains in the right place.
+These panel-specific layouts are offered by TomTom Digital Cockpit in the shape of _templates_, that request a view model and put the information that it contains in the right place.

 These templates are implemented in the form of a base fragment class.
 In order to use a template,